Monday, May 6, 2024

 Here are the Wild options.

 For openers there are only four players that should be considered untouchable.
-Kapirzof, Faber, Boldy and Rossi.
+Kaprizof, Faber, Boldy and Rossi.
 Many would include Ericksson Ek, Hartman and Zuccarello.
-But if these players have “no trade” clauses in their contracts the Wild will have no real chance of acquiring a player or players that would have any serious, positive impact to the team????
+But if these players have “no trade” clauses in their contracts the Wild will have no real chance of acquiring a player or players that would have any serious, positive impact for the team????
 Moving the support players alone will never provide much of an upgrade to the current roster unless the team gets lucky and finds some jewels in the rough.
 So, the poorer the team record at the end of the season, the better the draft picks and thus the ability to use them in securing the kind of players they desperately need.

 Next big consideration is the money.
 On this front, understanding all the intricacies requires a rocket science education.
 To simplify; the Wild salary cap is badly hampered by the remaining obligations to Zach Parise and Ryan Suter.
 The buyout penalties for both this season and next season are almost $15 million.
-That obligation expires in the summer of 2025with a $1.7 million obligation until 2029.
+That obligation expires in the summer of 2025.
+What will remain is a manageable $1.7 million obligation until 2029.
 This not only shackles any efforts to secure an elite NHL player but also impedes increased salary demands (such as Dumba) from existing players.
-Faber may be the thorniest of the untouchables.
-His current market value is $64 million - $8 million over 8 Years.
-Even though the Wild have the financial ability to handle this increase, Faber could reject it.
-He has one more year on his current contract and could wait to test the open market.
-YES – it would be risky to do that but it would also be risky for the Wild not to sweeten the pot beyond his current value.

 Michael Russo reported the following on the Wild and their current Russian prospect: